Calista Flockhart

-Calista Kay Flockhart (born November 11, 1964) is an American actress best known as the title character on Ally McBeal (1997–2002), for which she won a Golden Globe Award in 1998 and was nominated for a Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series three times.
-She is also known for portraying Kitty Walker on Brothers & Sisters (2006–2011), and Cat Grant on Supergirl (2015–2021).
+Calista Kay Flockhart (born November 11, 1964) is an American actress.
+She is best known for her role as the title character on the television series Ally McBeal (1997–2002), for which she received a Golden Globe Award in 1998 and was thrice nominated for the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series.
+She is also known for portraying Kitty Walker on Brothers & Sisters (2006–2011), Cat Grant on Supergirl (2015–2021), and as Lee Radziwill on Feud: Capote vs. The Swans (2024).
 In film, she is known for her performances in The Birdcage (1996), A Midsummer Night's Dream (1999), and Things You Can Tell Just by Looking at Her (2000).
-Flockhart has been married to actor Harrison Ford since 2010.

 Early life and education

 Flockhart was born in Freeport, Illinois, on November 11, 1964, the daughter of Kay Calista, an English teacher, and Ronald Flockhart, a Kraft Foods executive.
 Her parents retired to Morristown, Tennessee, where her father lived until his death and her mother continues to reside.
 She has one older brother, Gary.
 Her mother reversed her own first and middle names in naming her Calista Kay.

 Flockhart attended Mason Gross School of the Arts at Rutgers University–New Brunswick.
-People began recognizing Flockhart's acting ability when William Esper (Mason Gross theater director and Flockhart's acting teacher) made an exception to policy by allowing Flockhart to perform on the main stage.
-Though this venue usually is reserved for juniors and seniors, Harold Scott insisted that Flockhart perform there in his production of William Inge's Picnic.
+People began recognizing Flockhart's acting ability when Flockhart's acting teacher, William Esper, allowed Flockhart to perform on the main stage, making an exception to the practice normally restricting that venue to juniors and seniors, after Harold Scott insisted that she perform there in his production of William Inge's Picnic.
 Flockhart graduated with a Bachelor of Fine Arts in theater in 1988 from Rutgers as one of the few students who successfully completed the acting course.
 Rutgers inducted her into the Hall of Distinguished Alumni on May 3, 2003.